ForeSea: AI Forensic Search with Multi-modal Queries for Video Surveillance: Abstract

 \section{Abstract}

-Despite decades of work, surveillance still struggles to find specific targets across long, multi-camera video.
-Prior methods—tracking pipelines, CLIP based models, and VideoRAG—require heavy manual filtering, capture only shallow attributes, and fail at temporal reasoning.
-Real-world searches are inherently multimodal (e.g., “When does this person join the fight?” with the person’s image), yet this setting remains underexplored.
-Also, there are no proper benchmarks to evaluate those setting - asking video with multimodal queries.
+Despite decades of work, surveillance still struggles in searching and reasoning about specific targets across long, multi-camera videos.
+Existing methods---tracking, retrieval, and video LLMs---require heavy manual filtering, capture only shallow attributes, and fail at temporal understanding.
+Prior benchmarks are also limited to basic retrieval and question answering, without addressing real-world challenges that often involve multimodal queries and temporal grounding (e.g., “When did this person join the fight?” with the person’s image).
 To address this gap, we introduce \oursbench{}, a new benchmark specifically designed for video QA with image‑and‑text queries and timestamped annotations of key events.
 The dataset consists of long‑horizon surveillance footage paired with diverse multimodal questions, enabling systematic evaluation of retrieval, temporal grounding, and multimodal reasoning in realistic forensic conditions.
 Not limited to this benchmark, we propose \ours{}, an AI forensic search system with a 3‑stage, plug‑and‑play pipeline.
-(1) A tracking module filters irrelevant footage; (2) a multimodal embedding module indexes the remaining clips; and (3) during inference, the system retrieves top‑K candidate clips for a Video Large Language Model (VideoLLM) to answer queries and localize events.
-On \oursbench{}, \ours{} improves accuracy by 3.5\% and temporal IoU by 11.0 over prior VideoRAG models.
+(1) A tracking module filters irrelevant footage; (2) a multimodal embedding module indexes the remaining clips; and (3) during inference, the system retrieves top‑K candidate clips for a video LLM to answer queries and localize events.
+On \oursbench{} benchmark, \ours{} improves accuracy by 3.1 points and temporal IoU by 10.1 points over prior retrieval-augmented baselines.
 To our knowledge, \oursbench{} is the first benchmark to support complex multimodal queries with precise temporal grounding, and \ours{} is the first VideoRAG system built to excel in this setting.